bartlebythecoder/traveller-universe-creator/README.md

 Q:  How do you run it?

-A:  Run the TUC_menu.py from your python environment
+A:  Run the generate_men.py from your python environment to create a sector.
+Run the browse_sector to explore the sectors you create.

 Q:  What imports do I need?

-A:  tkinter, pandas, numpy, sqlite3, random,
+A:  tkinter, pandas, numpy, sqlite3, random, io, networkx